nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     1. Run a sort command, for example `sort o/position r/`.
 Close the app.

-    1. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app by double-clicking the jar file or using the `java -jar` command in a terminal.<br>
        Expected: The list is still sorted in the order used before closing the app.

 ### Undo the previous command